-- 1. performing a repetitive action; - 2. memorising an ordered sequence of arbitrary names; - performing two repetitive actions together and keeping them in synchrony; - 4. initiating such a process and then being able to use different stopping conditions, depending on the task; - 5. doing all this when one of the actions is uttering a learnt sequence of names; - 6. learning rules for extending the sequence of names indefinitely; - observing various patterns in such processes and storing information about them, e.g. information about successors and predecessors of numerals, or results of counting onwards various amounts from particular numerals; - noticing commonalities between static mappings and process mappings (e.g. paired objects vs paired events); - finding mappings between components of static structures as well as the temporal mappings between process-elements; - noticing that such mappings have features that are independent of their order (e.g. counting a set of objects in two different orders must give the same result); - 11. noticing that numbers themselves can be counted, e.g. the numbers between two specified numbers; - noticing possibilities of and constraints on rearrangements of groups of objects - e.g. some can be arranged as rectangular arrays, but not all; - 13. learning to compare continuous quantities by dividing them into small components of a standard size and counting.
+- 1. memorising an ordered sequence of arbitrary names; - 2. performing a repetitive action; - 3. performing two repetitive actions together, in synchrony; - 4. initiating such processes, with different stopping conditions, depending on the task; - 5. doing so when one process is uttering a learnt sequence of names; - 6. learning rules for extending the sequence of names indefinitely; - observing various patterns in such processes and storing information about them, e.g. information about successors and predecessors of numerals, or results of counting onwards various amounts from particular numerals ((Sloman, 1978), Chap 8); - noticing commonalities between static mappings and process mappings (e.g. paired objects vs paired events); - 9. finding mappings between components of static structures as well as the temporal mappings between process-elements; - 10. noticing that such mappings have features that are independent of their order (e.g. counting a set of objects in two different orders must give the same result); - 11. noticing that numbers themselves can be counted, e.g. the numbers between two specified numbers; - 12. noticing possibilities of and constraints on rearrangements of groups of objects e.g. some can be arranged as rectangular arrays, but not all; - 13. learning to compare continuous quantities by dividing them into small components of a standard size and counting. - 14. grasping (or inventing) the notion of a limiting case.